-3. Home-school communication (in-class assignment)
+3. Home-school communication (take-home assignment)

-Start collecting examples of written communication between teachers and parents, either from your own experience as a parent or through a field studies class, and bring them to class.
-In class, you will work in pairs to analyze these samples for their appropriateness as communication tools with families based on a set of criteria for effective written communication, and keeping in mind what the parent you interviewed may have told you what they like to know about their child from teachers.
+Start collecting examples of written communication between teachers and parents, either from your own experience as a parent or through a field studies class.
+You will work in pairs to analyze these samples for their appropriateness as communication tools with families based on a set of criteria for effective written communication, and keeping in mind what the parent you interviewed may have told you what they like to know about their child from teachers.